openstack/project-team-guide/doc/source/testing.rst

 reviewers can not assume that a developer has performed all of the relevant testing.
 Therefore, OpenStack projects can define a set of test jobs that automatically run on every change to the project.
-These are run by a tool called *Zuul* and results appear in the Gerrit code review system under the name *Jenkins*.
+These are run by a tool called *Zuul* and results are posted directly in the Gerrit code review system comments.

 In order to facilitate projects interacting with the automated test system in a standardized way, the Technical Committee has adopted the